MohammedAnwar2/schedule_app/README.md

-Here's the updated documentation for the **Schedule App** with the requested features:

----

 # **Schedule App** 🗓️✨

 Welcome to **Schedule App**! 🌟📅 This app is here to optimize your time management experience with an array of powerful features designed to make scheduling, organizing, and tracking your tasks more efficient than ever before! ✨🚀